c97sr/idd/README.md

 # idd

 R Package for Infectious Disease Dynamics.
 This acts mainly as a holding vessel for small projects that then find a home somewhere else.

+## Current notes

+- Need to make sure that the posit install can push to github.